Abithapasupuleti/Employee-Attrition-Analysis-/README.md

 **Problem Statement:** Employee attrition impacts productivity and morale, making it essential to understand its causes.
 This study analyzes objective factors like job satisfaction, work-life balance, and compensation to identify controllable and uncontrollable contributors to attrition.
 The goal is to create a model to predict employees at risk of leaving, allowing the company to implement strategies to improve retention.

 **Data:** The dataset consists of 1,470 entries and 35 columns, with 11 categorical and 24 numerical variables.
 It contains no NULL values or outliers.
-The target variable, ATTRITION, is binary, with values 'YES' or 'NO'.
+The target variable, 'attrition', is binary, with values 'YES' or 'NO'.

 **Research Questions:**